Wellington High School (Wellington, Florida): Debate

 The debate team has had much success in regional and even national competition.
-The team is under the direction of Paul Gaba, who took over the Wellington program in 2002.
-Since then, Wellington has qualified 17 students to six National Forensic League national championship tournaments, including advanced rounds in Public Forum Debate and Congressional Debate.
+Since 2002, Wellington has qualified 17 students to six National Forensic League national championship tournaments, including advanced rounds in Public Forum Debate and Congressional Debate.

 Sports

 The girls' lacrosse team won state championships in 2002 and 2004.
 The girls' soccer team were the state champions in the 2007–2008 school year.
 There are also a full complement of team sports, including football, soccer, tennis, swimming, bowling, basketball, baseball, track, volleyball, golf, and lacrosse.

-The 2008–2009 boys' varsity soccer team was ranked 2nd in the country by Adidas and 4th overall by Rise Magazine.

-Track star Ashley Brasovan graduated in 2009.
-She was ranked number one in the country by Rise Magazine and attended Duke University.